sgc93/Flutter-BLOC-Patter/README.md

-# bloc_patter
+# Flutter-BLOC-Patter

-A new Flutter project.
+A repository to understand the concepts of flutter project archetecture with BLOC patter, streams and provider.

 ## Getting Started